Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Explanations and Contrastive Examples

 \begin{lemma} Every contrastive singleton is contained in all explanations. \end{lemma} \begin{proof} Let $N$ be a classification function, $(v,c)$ a classification instance, and $S \in F$ a contrastive singleton.
 Assume towards contradiction that $S$ is not contained in some explanation $E \subseteq F$ of instance $(v,c)$, namely $S \not\subseteq E$.
 This means that $E \subseteq F\setminus S$, and from Theorem~\ref{eq:contrastive_examples} we can conclude that:

 which is a contradiction to Eq.~\ref{eq:explanation}. \end{proof}

-\begin{lemma} At least one element of every contrastive pair is contained within each explanation. \end{lemma} \begin{proof} The proof is almost identical to that of Lemma~\ref{singelton_in_all_explanations}.
+\begin{lemma} All explanations contain at least one element of every contrastive pair. \end{lemma} \begin{proof} The proof is almost identical to that of Lemma~\ref{singelton_in_all_explanations}.
 Let $N$ be a classification function, $(v,c)$ a classification instance, $P \in F$ a contrastive pair and $E \subseteq F$ an explanation of instance $(v,c)$.
-Assume towards contrastive that there does not exist any element from the pair $P$ that is contained in $E$, meaning that $P\not\subseteq E$.
+Assume towards contradiction that there does not exist any element from the pair $P$ that is contained in $E$, meaning that $P\not\subseteq E$.
 Hence, $E \subseteq F\setminus P$, and from Theorem~\ref{eq:contrastive_examples} we can conclude that:

 which is a contradiction to Eq.~\ref{eq:explanation}. \end{proof} See Fig.~\ref{contrastive_singletons_pairs_appendix} for an illustration of contrastive singletons and pairs.